Affiliate links on Android Authority may earn us a commission. Learn more.

 Both phones feature the Titan M2 security chip and have under-display fingerprint sensors.
 They also support Class 3 Face Unlock, which enables authentication into apps and payments.
 Other common specs include Wi-Fi 7, Bluetooth 5.3, and NFC support.
 The USB-C port on both phones is also USB 3.2, unlike the situation in the iPhone 15 series.

-On the software side, Google is treating the phones at par with each other.
+On the software side, Google treats the phones as equals.
 The Pixel 8 and Pixel 8 Pro launch with Android 14 out of the box.
-Google also promises an unparalleled seven years of updates for the OS platform, Feature Drops, and security patches on both phones.
+Google also promises an unparalleled seven years of updates for the OS platform, Pixel (Feature) Drops, and security patches for both phones.
 Remember that some features that rely on hardware (like the temperature sensor or the UWB chip) are unlikely to be made available to the Pixel 8 through software updates.

 Google Pixel 8 vs Pixel 8 Pro: Size comparison